ejaquep74/opening-explorer/README.txt

 PEND: connect to chessbase "api" (does not exist but could be scraped) to get info like moves' stats and cpu eval stats for all moves.

-PEND: Rating Performance: calculate the opponent's rating avg of a move by exploring one move deeper and taking weighted avg of all avg rating for each reply.
+PEND: EloUtil.getPerformance(double, double) FIX Rating Performance: calculate the opponent's rating avg of a move by exploring one move deeper and taking weighted avg of all avg rating for each reply.
 With this rtg avg for each color, and the info on W/D/L you can calculate the rating performance.

 PEND: Use a PGN with player repertoire for choosing which moves to explore from his side.